maskaravivek/maskaravivek/content/authors/admin/_index.md

 I am currently pursuing my Masters in Computer Science from Arizona State University.
 I completed my bachelor's in Software Engineering from Delhi Technological University.
 I love writing code, developing apps and creating websites.

 During my undergraduate years, I developed and published several apps and garnered over 1 million app downloads.
-By the time I completed my sophomore year, I had worked on developing an e-commerce website and mobile application for MapleGraph Solutions Pvt.
-Ltd and a PHP based competition engine for Camp K-12.
-In my final year of college, I worked for Times Business Solutions, a subsidiary of the Times Group to single-handedly building the Windows mobile application for TimesJobs, one of India’s leading job portals.
 Prior to joining ASU, I worked as a Senior Software Engineer at Zeta, Directi with the Express payments division for over 3 years.

 I have been associated with the Wikimedia Foundation as a volunteer for the past 3 years, contributing to their Wikimedia Commons Android app.